Deer rutting season in the New Forest

 The rut is an amazing natural spectacle to witness, although people shouldn’t get too close to the competing stags!

-Unfortunately, each year many people are getting unacceptably close to the deer during the rutting season (mid Sept – early Nov) and are disturbing them.
-This has dramatically affected deer behaviour with the wild herd not able to move freely into the red deer conservation area, and they have been pushed towards nearby roads.
+Unfortunately, many people are getting unacceptably close to the deer and disturbing them while they rest during the rut.
+This has dramatically affected their behaviour, with the wild herd not able to rest or move freely, they are being pushed towards nearby roads which is not safe for the animals or motorists.

-- Always keep your distance - binoculars are essential!
+- Keep your distance - binoculars are essential!

-- Do not approach the deer - they are wild animals
+- Do not approach or follow the deer

 Key messages for drivers